DavidTello1/Fisica-II/README.md

-This is a basic multiplayer racing game, developed to be played in splited screen, where you have to compete against another friend to be the first in completing 3 laps in a very difficult track.
+This is a basic multiplayer racing game, developed to be played in splited screen, where you have to compete against another friend to be the first in completing 3 laps in a very difficult track, the world will notify you if you are first or not switching its colour from Red (if you are second) to Green (if you are first).

+Player 1 is placed at up screen and Player 2 at down screen.

 Two players competing for the win, everything is permitted...
 Just win!